-The data: We have measured transcriptome data (RNAseq for mRNA and small RNA) from shoots and roots of split-root plants exposed to three N-treatments: Control-N roots (both root halves are nitrogen replete); Control-KCl roots (both root halves are nitrogen-deprived) and Heterogenous-N roots (one root ½ is in nitrogen-replete and the other is nitrogen-deprived).
+The data: We have measured transcriptome data from shoots and roots of split-root plants exposed to three N-treatments: Control-N roots (both root halves are nitrogen replete); Control-KCl roots (both root halves are nitrogen-deprived) and Heterogeneous-N roots (one root ½ is in nitrogen-replete and the other is nitrogen-deprived).
 We have mRNA and small RNA data from four time points (0h, 2h, 4h, 8h) following these N-treatments.
 We will develop two new approaches to identify genes involved in systemic-N signaling based on their distinct behavior over space (root vs. shoot) and time, as follows.

 1. Integrating time and Space.
-To determine which genes act very differently in the heterogeneous N-environment compared to the homogeneous-N controls and the timing of such gene regulation, we will explore a new method to improve statistical power in addition to the 3-way ANOVA model with nitrogen, split-condition described previously (1).
-Our new strategy is simple yet powerful because it makes a weak assumption on the data type, as described in detail below: for each gene g and each time point t, we calculate the mean ratio of the expression value of g (denoted E(g)) in the nitrogen-rich portion of the heterogeneous N-treatment (sp.KNO3) compared with the expression value of g in homogeneous control-N treatment (C.KNO3):
+To determine which genes act very differently in the heterogeneous N-environment compared to the homogeneous-N controls and the timing of such gene regulation, we will explore a new method to improve statistical power in addition to the ANOVA model with nitrogen and split-condition described previously (1).
+Our new strategy is simple yet powerful because it makes a weak assumption on the data type, as described in detail below: for each gene g and each time point t, we calculate the mean ratio of the expression value of g (denoted E(g)) in the nitrogen-rich portion of the heterogeneous N-treatment (Sp.KNO3) compared with the expression value of g in homogeneous control-N treatment (C.KNO3) in roots:

-Similarly, the expression value of g in nitrogen-poor patch in heterogeneous environment (SpKCl) with g in the control- KCl environment (C.KCl) is calculated as:
+Similarly, the expression value of g in nitrogen-poor patch in heterogeneous environment (Sp.KCl) with g in the homogeneous control- KCl environment (C.KCl) is calculated as:

 A higher ratio in either case suggests the gene is over-expressed in the N-foraging portion of the split-root system (Sp.KNO3) and under-expressed in the KCl portion of the split-root system (Sp.KCl) relative to controls.
 Of course, the converse is also interesting: under-expressed in the sp.KNO3 portion relative to control-N and over-expressed in the Sp.KCl relative to control-KCl.
 The figure of merit is the product of the ratios (PR):

 Next, we rank genes based on the absolute value of PR, reflecting the most deviation from the control values.
 Alternatively, we can calculate the p-value of PR as follows: for each time point t and each gene g, take the 12 gene expression measurements from the three replicates of four treatment conditions (C.KNO3, Sp.KNO3, Sp.KCl, and C.KCl), permute the labels and recompute the absolute value of PR M times (where M = 1000).
 We can then just count the frequency at which simulated PR value is equal to or greater than the absolute value of the product computed for the true PR (x(PR)) and calculate the significance pval=(x(PR))/1000.
 A large number of permutation tests will provide better estimates of the P-value.
-We can then rank the genes by the PR.
+We can then rank the genes by the pval.
 In both ranking methods, the top ranked genes on both ends are the ones likely associated with the root foraging ability under heterogeneous N-environment trigger by systemic N-signaling at time t.

 The above equations can be also applied to the shoots, in with case the product of ratio can be calculated as:

-will be used to identify shoot genes associated with the systemic response to heterogeneous N-environment at time t as described above.
+Where E(g,SplitRoot) is the expression of gene g in the shoots of the plants where roots are exposed to the heterogeneous-N treatment.
+The PR in shoots will be used to identify shoot genes associated with the systemic response to heterogeneous N-environment at time t as described above.